philippgille/hello-netcoreapp/README.md

 This repository contains `.travis.yml`, which is a configuration file for the CI / CD cloud service [Travis CI](https://travis-ci.org/philippgille/hello-netcoreapp).

-It's currently only configured to run the build script `build.sh` to make sure it works, and not to store build artifacts anywhere.
+It's currently only configured to run the build script `build.sh` to make sure it works and everything compiles on Linux, but not to deploy build artifacts anywhere.

 #### Docker Cloud